inviqa/harness-docker/UPGRADE.md

 attribute('docker.compose.bin'): docker-compose
 ```

-### Services updated to latest versions

-Postgres 9.6 has been EOL since 2021-11-11, so the default Postgres version has been updated to 15.

-It's possible if you are using postgres service that some internal data structures need to be upgraded to work with the new version.
-If functionality doesn't work after upgrade, then you will need to upgrade the database or for a short term update the tag back to 9.6 to plan it separately.

 ### `ws app publish chart <cluster> <branch> <commit message>` and `pipeline.clusters`

 Some projects need to deploy to multiple Kubernetes clusters, so multiple cluster repositories need to be defined.